Vilamoura, Portugal: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be sure to pick the right type.
-The majority of adapters currently sold are just plug changers and expect your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and F. Be careful to pick the necessary type.
+The majority of adapters that you can buy are simply plugs and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most areas.

 Make your flight more comfortable with an airplane phone mount